Fire fan: Collapsible

 Collapsible fans are hinged at the base, eliminating the finger loops.
 This can be a disadvantage to those who prefer to spin the fans, as any move involving fingerspins becomes difficult; collapsible fans tend to be used for slower moves and posing as a result, which can be very impressive when they have a large diameter.
 Some collapsible fans open to a full one hundred eighty degrees (as opposed to static fans, which are generally in the vicinity of ninety degrees).
 They can be a better fit for more martial-style fan manipulation, and the ability to open and close the fan adds a different dimension to the performance.

-While these are the three most common types of fire fans, these are by no means all that is out there.
-Many people who build their own fire equipment design and prototype creative new fans that are completely their own.
+While these are the three most common types of fire fans, many people who build their own fire equipment design and prototype creative new fans that are completely their own.

 LED

-In venues where fire can't be used, some performers use LED fans, or fire fan frames that have LED lights instead of wicks.
+In venues where fire cannot be used, some performers use LED fans, or fire fan frames that have LED lights instead of wicks.